-It is an unfortunate thing that those who so flaunt this passage, in such a careless fashion, have not studied the broader biblical theme diligently.
-The truth is, this quibble, more often than not, is a mere defense mechanism that “judges” the alleged “judge”!
+It is unfortunate that those who so flout this passage in such a careless fashion have not studied the broader biblical theme diligently.
+The truth is, this quibble, more often than not, is a mere defense mechanism that judges the alleged judge!

 The most common word for “judge” in the Greek Testament is the verb